Marie Louise of Hesse-Kassel

 Marie Louise of Hesse-Kassel (7 February 1688 – 9 April 1765) was a Dutch regent, Princess of Orange by marriage to John William Friso, Prince of Orange, and regent of the Netherlands during the minority of her son and her grandson.
 She was a daughter of Charles I, Landgrave of Hesse-Kassel, and Maria Amalia of Courland.

-From 1939 to 1941 and again from 1943 to 2022, she and her husband were the most recent common ancestors of all currently reigning monarchs in Europe.
+From the end of World War II in 1945 until 2022, Marie Louise and her husband were the most recent common ancestors of all reigning hereditary monarchs in Europe.

 Marie Louise is notable for having served as regent for two periods in Dutch history: during the reigns of her young son, William IV, Prince of Orange from 1711 and 1730, and of her young grandson, William V, Prince of Orange, from 1759 to 1765.
 She was often fondly referred to as Marijke Meu (Aunt Mary) by her Dutch subjects.

-Life
+Early life

 Marie Louise was one of seventeen children born to Charles I, Landgrave of Hesse-Kassel, by his wife and cousin, Princess Maria Amalia of Courland.
 Two of her siblings included King Frederick I of Sweden and William VIII, Landgrave of Hesse-Kassel.